kartoFlane/superluminal2/README.md

 Superluminal2
 =============

-Superluminal2 is a ship editor for the game FTL: Faster Than Light, and the expansion FTL: Advanced Edition.
+Superluminal2 is a ship editor for the game FTL: Faster Than Light, and the expansion, FTL: Advanced Edition.
+The editor provides a layer of abstraction over the game's files, making the task of creating a functional ship much less daunting and easier.

 It is a complete rewrite of, and successor to, the original editor ([Superluminal](https://github.com/kartoFlane/Superluminal)).